-And there are long-term plans to add more charging points for motorists to use across the city.
+The car will be used by staff when carrying out council duties around the city, and there are long-term plans to add more charging points for motorists across the city.

 Council Martin Mancey, Portfolio Holder for Economic Investment, Regeneration and Planning said “The council is keen to lead by example in minimising the environmental impact of its activities, and to contribute to a cleaner environment.

 “We’re looking to add 70 chargers around the city to encourage residents to buy lower emission cars.”